 Sometimes, there are other things that a band may suggest that work well at venues with restrictions.
 Again, trust that they know what they’re talking about, they’ve been in the situation many times before and know what works.

-For example, if a venue has a tricky low level limiter or an early cut off for live music, it may be more beneficial to have the band play a more chilled/acoustic set early on and then offer a DJ service for the latter part of the evening.
+For example, if a venue has a tricky low level limiter or an early cut off for live music, it may be more beneficial to have the band play a more chilled/acoustic set early on or even perform unplugged as a roaming band and then offer a DJ service for the latter part of the evening.
 Either way, speak to the band and once again – trust them!

 Sound limiter advice for wedding bands